nilearn/nilearn/doc/functional_connectivity.rst

 the same sparsity pattern, but different values for the non-zero coefficients.
 This is not the case for the graph lasso output, which all have similar but different structures.
-Note that the graph lasso applied to all subjects at once give a sparsity pattern close to that obtained with the group-sparse one, but cannot provide per-subject information.
+Note that the graph lasso applied to all subjects at once gives a sparsity pattern close to that obtained with the group-sparse one, but cannot provide per-subject information.